LiskArchive/lisk-legacy-docs/configuration.md

                 },
         "options": {
             "timeout": 5000, // How long to wait for peers to respond with data.
-Defaults to 5 seconds "broadhashConsensusCalculationInterval": 5000 // Interval for recalculating the broadhash consensus.
+Defaults to 5 seconds "broadhashConsensusCalculationInterval": 5000, // Interval for recalculating the broadhash consensus.
 Defaults to 5 seconds
+            "wsEngine": "ws"
         }
     },
     "broadcasts": {